 - Blog Posts

 If you opt for the first one, your visitors will always be shown the same page when they visit your homepage.
-However, you can set up the static landing page with plugins and widgets that will actually show your newest blog posts.
-This is what most websites choose to do in order to present more visually appealing homepages and dynamic content.
+However, you can set up a static landing page with plugins and widgets to show your newest blog posts.
+This is what most websites choose to do to present more visually appealing homepages and dynamic content.

-If you go with ‘Blog Posts’ your homepage will be a collection of your newest posts.
-Whenever you publish a new post, it will automatically jump on the top of your homepage.
+If you choose ‘Blog Posts, ’ your homepage will display a collection of your newest posts.
+Whenever you publish a new post, it will automatically appear at the top of your homepage.

 The next term is the Custom Post Type.
-This option allows users to set up, well, custom post types because WordPress developed to provide much more than just posts and pages.
-A CPT can be any type of content: a page, post, navigation menu, revision or attachment and you can give them any name you want.
+This option allows users to set up custom post types because WordPress was developed to provide much more than just posts and pages.
+A CPT can be any type of content: a page, post, navigation menu, revision, or attachment, and you can give it any name you want.

 Next, a page is a crucial component of a WordPress page.
-A WP page can be filled with written content, but can also present many other types of content.
-Images, galleries, videos, widgets, and so on.
-A page will always have its own URL that comes after your WordPress site domain.
+A WP page can be filled with written content but can also present many other types—images, galleries, videos, widgets, etc. A page will always have its URL after your WordPress site domain.

 Organize Your Content